oremanj/trio/docs/source/reference-core.rst

-      Changing the :attr:`grace_period` after a cancellation has occurred (that did not specify its own grace period) will affect the time at which :attr:`shield_during_cleanup` scopes become cancelled, but will not make them un-cancelled if they've already become cancelled.
+      Changing the :attr:`grace_period` after a cancellation has occurred (that did not specify its own grace period) will affect the future time at which the cancellation proceeds into :func:`shield_during_cleanup` scopes, but will not re-protect
+      them if the previous grace period already expired.

    .. attribute:: effective_grace_period